jonpither/cider-spy/README.md

 ## Credits

 Thanks to Magnars because unknown to him I used a lot of `magit` patterns and copied the `clj-refactor` build setup.
-Thanks also to Bozhidar Batsov and the read of the `CIDER` team.
+Thanks also to Bozhidar Batsov and the rest of the `CIDER` team.

 # License